Generic name: Daratumumab 100mg in 5mL

 If a planned dose of DARZALEX is missed, administer the dose as soon as possible and adjust the dosing schedule accordingly, maintaining the treatment interval.

-Administer DARZALEX infusion intravenously at the appropriate infusion rate.
-Consider incremental escalation of the infusion rate only in the absence of infusion reactions with the previous infusion of DARZALEX as defined in Table 2.
+Administer DARZALEX infusion intravenously at the infusion rate described below in Table 4.
+Consider incremental escalation of the infusion rate only in the absence of infusion reactions.

 |Dilution volume||Initial rate (first hour)||Rate increment*||Maximum rate|